 As healthcare reforms, some “best practices” are simply failing to manage the seemingly constant change in our industry.
 What was best then is mediocre now.
-What is now required is a new philosophy.
-It must encourage a forward-thinking culture that reacts to change quickly, and at times, proactively leads the change.
+What is now required is a new philosophy encouraging a forward-thinking culture that reacts to change quickly, and at times, proactively leads the change.
 What we need now are “leading practices.”

 In establishing a leading practice in Case Management, we performed an unfiltered assessment of the triad model, which is the current care delivery Case Management model.
 This model creates three distinct parts: utilization review, care coordination and discharge planning.
 Each part is performed by three different individuals.
 Unfortunately, this practice has created the risk of communication silos as well as work flow that can negatively impact patient care and throughput while creating a multitude of other barriers.

 Using Einstein’s idea that problems cannot be solved “with the same thinking that created them,” we made a decision to turn the triad model on its side.
 As a result, “Right Care” was envisioned.

 The “Right Care” Case Management model is an interdisciplinary hourglass model designed to manage the flow of resources needed by a patient proactively versus “chasing” to review and validate the use of resources after they’ve been consumed.
 It’s an innovative, non-traditional process that moves away from the triad cylindrical structure that leads to the risk of silos.